CircuitSetup/Flux-Capacitor_backup/README.md

 Enter the Config Portal on the FC (as described above), click on *Setup* and
   - enter *192.168.4.1* into the field *IP address of TCD*
-  - check the option *Wait for TCD-WiFi* if TCD and FC are powered up at the same time (eg ignition or master switch);
   - check the options *Follow TCD fake power* and *Wait for fake power on at boot* if you have a fake power switch for the TCD (like eg TFC switch)
   - click on *Save*.